kafji/wmd/docs/manual.md

-# Tpyo Manual
+# wmd Manual

 ## Distribution & Installation

-The binary can be found in the project release page in [https://github.com/kafji/tpyo/releases](https://github.com/kafji/tpyo/releases).
+The binary can be found in the project release page in [https://github.com/kafji/wmd/releases](https://github.com/kafji/wmd/releases).

 ## Configuration File

-Tpyo requires a configuration file.
+wmd requires a configuration file.

-An example can be found at [/tpyo.example.toml](../tpyo.example.toml).
+An example can be found at [/wmd.example.toml](../wmd.example.toml).

 Follow these steps to create your configuration file:

-1. Copy [the example file](../tpyo.example.toml) as `tpyo.toml`.
+1. Copy [the example file](../wmd.example.toml) as `wmd.toml`.

     ```bash
-    cp ./tpyo.example.toml tpyo.toml
+    cp ./wmd.example.toml wmd.toml
     ```

-2. Set the `url` key with URL to access your instance of Tpyo.
+2. Set the `url` key with URL to access your instance of wmd.

    If you're deploying it locally without specifiying custom port, it will be `http://127.0.0.1:39496/`.